ThePoShWolf/Curl2PS/README.md

 `Invoke-Curl2PS` will find the parameter transformer with the highest supported minimum version based on the version of PowerShell that is running `Curl2PS`.
 If this is executed in `7.5`, for example, it will use the second transformer.

-The `AdditionalParameters` property adds additional parameters that need to be included if the select transformer is used.
+The `AdditionalParameters` property adds additional parameters that need to be included if the selected transformer is used.
 In this example, the transformer will also create an `Authentication` parameter equal to `Basic`.

 ## Issues